adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

 ```

-# THIS IS THE OUTOUT:
+# HERE IS THIS IMAGE USED:

 ![Alt Text](images/hand.jpg)